DTjomsland/T2A1-B/T1A2_Workbook_B.md

 <strong>*Conclusion:*</strong>

-Linear Search is has linear complexity which is less efficient than Binary Search's logarithmic complexity.
+Linear Search has linear complexity which is less efficient than Binary Search's logarithmic complexity.
+If the amount of items being searched is doubled, Linear Search would take twice as long to complete since it needs to possibly go through the entire list.
+However, in Binary Search, the amount being searched is halved after every loop, so it stays efficient even when more data is added.
+A major perk to using Linear Search is that the list does nto have to be sorted in order for it to work, unlike Binary Search.

+ ## Works Cited:

+ ### Question 1:

+Bubble Sort (With Code in Python/C++/Java/C). www.programiz.com/dsa/bubble-sort.
+Accessed 4 Sept.
+2022.

+Real Python.
+Sorting Algorithms in Python.
+1 Sept.
+2022, realpython.com/sorting-algorithms-python.

+Selection Sort (With Code in Python/C++/Java/C). www.programiz.com/dsa/selection-sort.
+Accessed 4 Sept.
+2022.

+ ### Question 2:

+GeeksforGeeks.
+“Linear Search Vs Binary Search.”
+GeeksforGeeks, 4 Aug.
+2022, www.geeksforgeeks.org/linear-search-vs-binary-search.

+GeeksforGeeks.
+“Searching Algorithms.”
+GeeksforGeeks, www.geeksforgeeks.org/searching-algorithms/?ref=lbp.
+Accessed 8 Sept.
+2022.

+Real Python.
+How to Do a Binary Search in Python. https://realpython.com/binary-search-python/.
+Accessed 8 Sept.
+2022.